josesaribeiro/read-big-file-aws-athena-glue/README.md

 Here are my AWS Athena timings (remember this is querying a 21Gb, 335 million record data file):

-select count(*), periodid from holdings group by periodid    : 15.83 seconds
+**select count(*), periodid from holdings group by periodid    : 15.83 seconds**

-select count(*) from holdings where periodid = 56      :   14.37 seconds to return 7,841,105 records
+**select count(*) from holdings where periodid = 56      :   14.37 seconds to return 7,841,105 records**

-/* return the SUM of the numeric sixth field in my file */
+**/* return the SUM of the numeric sixth field in my file */**

-select sum(sharesheld) from holdings    : 19.68 seconds to return the number 170,237,428,853,225,337
+**select sum(sharesheld) from holdings    : 19.68 seconds to return the number 170,237,428,853,225,337**

-select * from holdings where periodid = 56      :  42 seconds
+**select * from holdings where periodid = 56      :  42 seconds**

 Note that the last query above produces an S3 file with the required data I was looking for.
 Obviously I would have to repeat this for all 56 periodid's to get the data for each periodid in a separate file but even so the total time taken would be well under 40 minutes.

+AWS Glue is a fairly new data extract, transform and load (ETL) service from Amazon.
+There are a number of parts to it.
+The most impressive one from my point of view is the data crawler.
+You specify to Glue where your data files sit , for example, in an S3 bucket and Glue will start a crawler process  that finds the data files and attempts to create a schema or table that describes the data.
+Once you have a schema for your data you can use Athena to query it like you would a table in a relational database or you can optionally create an ETL job that you can run against the data.
+For the ETL job you specify the following

+a)	General ETL job properties such the IAM role for the job to assume whilst its running, the code used for the script e,g Python or Scala, where the script will be stored

+b)	The source table/schema

+c)	The target table/schema or an S3 bucket

+d)	Column mappings between input and output data

+After this you can save the job and the script that it will run is displayed.
+At this point you can simply run the script if you’re happy with it or you can manually tweak it to do other things such as add transformations and so on.
+In y case I had to manually tweak it in order to get the data to be written out partitioned by the period ID.
+I had Glue write out the data in gzip and plain text formats.
+The timings for these are shown below.

+**Create Gzip files partitioned on periodid : 28 minutes** **Create plain text files partitioned on periodid : 14 minutes**

+Since Glue writes out multiple files per periodid partition there would have to be a bit of data manipluation involved to collect all the files into one partition per periodid but this would not be significant time-wise in the overall scheme of things

-Must admit to being pretty impressed by Athena.
+Must admit to being pretty impressed by both Athena and Glue.